JScrivo/ShopifyDemoProject/README.md

 - Swagger

 # Install and Run
+If your system does not have virtualization enabled, do the following:
+- Enter your system bios
+- On AMD system: Enable VT-x/AMD-V
+- On Intel system: Enable Intel(R) Virtualization Technology

 If your system does not have the Linux Subsystem install it can be install by the following:
 - Run Command Prompt in Administator Mode